1971

 - MJ announces the new LP Sticky Fingers in nine different ways

-Reports on Bianca Morena de Macias and MJ's wedding.
+- footage of Bianca Morena de Macias and MJ's wedding in St. Tropez, France

 710512B 12th May: St. Tropez, France, Cafe Des Arts.
 Unverified jam-session at MJ's